vacmg/SimpleLCDTouchScreen/README.md

 # Auxiliary Classes
 - Color: It provides a way to easily define a color via an RGB888 or RGB565 standard, and translate from one to another.
 # Functional Classes
-- SimpleLCDTouchScreen: The object that represents the screen, it is in charge of drawing all screenObjects.
+- SimpleLCDTouchScreen: The object that represents the screen, and optionally its SD card.
+It is in charge of drawing all screenObjects.
 - TouchScreenObject: The basic object that represents the touchscreen module.
 ScreenObjectWithTouch use it for knowing when it is touched.
 - ScreenObject: The basic object that can be displayed in the screen. it has coordinates and a mainColor.
 - ScreenObjectWithSecondaryColor: Class inherited from ScreenObject, it provides an extra Color property, for objects with more than one color.